websemantics/builder-extension/README.md

 2- For *AssignmentWasCreatedHandler* event, the extension will modify two files, `AbcTableColumns.php` and `AbcFormBuilder.php` and add a field slug per stream assignmenet.

 Once the entity files have been created and working correctly with Pyro, you might want to modify and develop the classes indivisually.
-The extension provides a configuration option to list the files you don't want to override accedentaly (when re-installing a module).
+The extension provides a configuration option to list the files you don't want to overwrite accedentaly (when re-installing a module).
 For example, if you have edited the `AbcModle.php`, make sure to list that in the builder config file so that the extension will avoid overwrite if it exists.
 Here's an example,

 ```
   'avoid_overwrite' => [